The ARMОUR project aims to create an innovative approach in several ways:

 reports on best practices in tackling right-wing extremism, left-wing extremism and religiously-inspired extremism;

-a total number of 49 two- and one-day laboratories with a minimum of 150 participants taking place in seven different countries;
+two- and one-day laboratories with a minimum of 150 participants taking place in six different countries;

 development of a train the trainers programme with a minimum of 250 participants taking place, again across seven countries;

 design and validation of a Toolkit, containing the results of both the experimental labs and the train the trainers programme;